fidum/laravel-eloquent-morph-to-one/README.md

 ## Usage

-`MorphToOne` relation is almost identical to standard [MorphToMany](https://laravel.com/docs/7.x/eloquent-relationships#many-to-many-polymorphic-relations) except it returns one model instead of `Collection` of models and `null` if there is no related model in the database (`MorphToMany` returns empty `Collection` in this case).
+`MorphToOne` relation is almost identical to Laravel's [MorphToMany](https://laravel.com/docs/7.x/eloquent-relationships#many-to-many-polymorphic-relations) except it returns one model instead of a `Collection` of models.

+If there is no related model in the database it return `null` (`MorphToMany` returns empty `Collection` in this case).

 Example:
 ```php
 <?php